rangle/angular-training-examples/language-examples/remedial-js/7.0-browser-rendering/README.md

 # Exercise
-1. Open up Chrome Dev Tools and click on the Timline Tab
+1. Open up Chrome Dev Tools and click on the Timeline Tab
-2. Open a new webpage, could be any page, but pic one that's got a lot of content, like CNN
+2. Open a new webpage, could be any page, but pick one that's got a lot of content, like [BBC](www.bbc.com)
-3. Be prepared to do the following 2 clicks, quickly so read them first:
-  - Click the record button on the top left of the dev Tools
+3. Click the record button on the top left of the dev Tools, refresh the webpage, and then click stop in the recorder (entire step should be done within 2-3 seconds)
-  - Refresh the webpage
-  - Click Stop on the recorder as soon as the new page loads
-4. Inspect the timeline panel for various points of time that the page loaded during.
+4. Inspect the timeline panel for various points of time that the page loaded during (see [Timeline demo](https://developer.chrome.com/devtools/docs/demos/too-much-layout) and [How to use Timeline](https://developers.google.com/web/tools/chrome-devtools/evaluate-performance/timeline-tool) for more info)